senesis/sandbox/compatibility_with_CliMAF.md

-inherits from [ESMValTool scripts interface](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/interfaces.html), and implemented in version 2.0.2 of CliMAF the changes needed for interfacing with version 2.3 of ESMVaTool, as [described in CLiMAF documentation](https://climaf.readthedocs.io/en/master/esmvaltool.html).
+inherits from [ESMValTool scripts interface](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/interfaces.html), and implemented in version 2.0.2 of CliMAF the changes needed for interfacing with version 2.3 of ESMValTool, as [described in CLiMAF documentation](https://climaf.readthedocs.io/en/master/esmvaltool.html).
-This was successfully tested for calling the Climate Variability Diagnostic Package (CVDP) embarked in ESVMavTool, and the code below shows the corresponding CliMAF script.
+This was successfully tested for calling the Climate Variability Diagnostic Package (CVDP) embarked in ESMValTool, and the code below shows the corresponding CliMAF script.